Gates Open: 6:00 PM - Racing Starts: 8:00 PM

 The top Stock Car division at the speedway.
 This class is labeled as the class to tough to tame!

-• IMCA Stock Cars can range in price anywhere between $5,000-$12,000 depending on the type of chassis (car frame) and engine combination.
+• IMCA Stock Cars can range in price anywhere between $20,000-$50,000 depending on the brand of chassis and engine combination.

 • During a race, IMCA Stock Cars average 70 MPH in the corners and 90 on the straight-a-ways.

 • IMCA Stock Cars use an IMCA Stamped G-60 Hoosier 8" wide racing tire.
-With our track surface, a car will go through an average of 8 tires per racing season.
-Rear tires can last around 6-8 weeks and the front tires can last longer.
-Tire cost is approx. $110 each.
+Rear tires can last around 1-2 weeks and the front tires can last longer.

-• IMCA Stock Cars use 110 octane fuel ($7.50 per gal).
+• IMCA Stock Cars use 110 octane fuel.
 On an average night, an IMCA Stock Car will go through 7-12 gallons of 110 Octane race fuel.

 • There are two engine options within this class.
 One is an unlimited cubic inch motor utilizing a 350 CFM Two Barrel Holley Carburetor, and the other is a maximum 361 cubic inch motor utilizing a 500 CFM Two Barrel Holley Carburetor.